mariano/node-db-drizzle/README.md

-# db-drizze: Drizzle database bindings for Node.js #
+# db-drizzle: Drizzle database bindings for Node.js #

 For detailed information about this and other Node.js database bindings visit the [Node.js DB homepage] [homepage].